ImageMagick v6 Examples --

 This is not the final version, as the operator misses some edge enhancement aspects needed for outline some of the more lighter but sharp color changes in the image.
 Can you improve the above?

-convert pagoda_sm.jpg -colorspace gray -sketch 0x20+120 sketch_new.gif
+magick pagoda_sm.jpg -colorspace gray -sketch 0x20+120 sketch_new.gif

 [IM Output] ==> [IM Output]

-Vignettation Removal
+Vignette Removal

 When taking photos (digital or otherwise, the camera lens generally darkens the edges and corners of the image.
-This is called 'vignettation'.
+This is called 'vignetting'.
 In fact this lens effect is so common, it is often faked on purpose using the "-vignette" operator.
 See the Vignette Transform.

-Martin Herrmann <Martin-Herrmann@gmx.de> wanted to remove camera vignettation from the photos.
+Martin Herrmann <Martin-Herrmann@gmx.de> wanted to remove camera vignetting from the photos.
 Basically he took a photo of a white sheet of paper in a bright light without using a flash.
 He then wanted to combine this with his actual photos to brighten the edges and corners of the image appropriately.

 [photo] + [photo] ==> [photo]